List of Figures

 Creates a string that contains all important kernel

 information.
-If false
+If false is passed, an

 "invalid" message is added.